nuxt/docs/README.md

 [gl-issue-tracker]: https://github.com/gitlocalize/feedback
 [gl-repo]: https://gitlocalize.com/repo/100

-We are useing with a translation tool called [GitLocalize][gl] and follow the steps to get started with your contribution:
+We are using a translation tool called [GitLocalize][gl].

+Follow these steps to get started with your contribution:

 1. Go to [GitLocalize's nuxt/docs repository][gl-repo].
 1. Sign up using your GitHub account :octocat:.